gpestana/notes/talks/everyone_is_naked/README.md

 In summary, onion routing is a promising PET against local adversaries on latency sensitive P2P networks, however this approach hasn't been used by many current networks.
-There are multiple interesting challenge to solve such as relay incentives [refs], anonymous and secure circuit building under a partial network view[refs], circuit redundancy and recovery [refs] and privacy metrics and visibility [ref] under such conditions.
+There are multiple interesting challenges to solve such as relay incentives [refs], anonymous and secure circuit building under a partial network view[refs], circuit redundancy and recovery [refs] and privacy metrics and visibility [ref] under such conditions.